-ݮƵ Wellness Mini Grants
+ݮƵ Wellness Mini-Grant Program

 Investing in bold, student-centered ideas that promote sustainable well-being across our campuses.

-About the ݮƵ Wellness Mini Grants Program
+About the ݮƵ Wellness Mini-Grant Program

 2025 Mini Grant Recipients

-Creating Community for ݮƵ–ORII Graduate Students:
+Creating Community for ݮƵ–ORII Graduate Students

 ݮƵ–Oak Ridge Innovation Institute; PI: Allie Burns.